For many, driving is part of their work duties. Given that motor vehicle

-An employer can be held liable for a car accident that an employee was
+An employer can be potentially be held liable for a car accident that an

-at fault if he or she was driving for work.
-This is known as vicarious
+employee was at fault if he or she was driving for work.
+This is known

-liability and it essentially means that an employer can be liable for
+as vicarious liability and it essentially means that an employer can be

-- The employee’s actions were within the scope of his or her employment
+- The workers' actions were within the scope of his or her employment

-- The employee’s actions were performed while he or she was working
+- The worker's actions were performed while he or she was working

-- The employer benefited from the activity the employee was engaged in at
+- The employer benefited from the actions the employee was partaking in at

 the time of the accident

-Ultimately, if the employee caused an accident while driving a company
+Ultimately, if the employee was to blame for an accident while driving

-vehicle or while driving his or her own vehicle to carry out a work-related
+a company vehicle or while driving his or her own vehicle to carry out

-task, the employer can be held liable for the accident.
-If an employer
+a work-related task, the employer can be held liable for the accident.

-is found liable for the accident, their insurance company will likely
+If an employer is found liable for the accident, their insurance company

-cover the injuries a third party sustained in the accident.
-A third party
+will likely cover the injuries a third party sustained in the accident.

-could be the other driver, a passenger in another vehicle, a passenger
+A third party could be the other driver, a passenger in another vehicle,

-Of course, there are exceptions to every rule and, in some cases, vicarious
+As always, there are some exceptions to the rules and, in some cases, vicarious

 liability might not apply.
 An employee might be considered liable for